plone/training/angular.rst

       $ ng generate component footer

-    .. note:: we do not need to add it ``entryComponents`` in the module as it is not a traversing component.
+    .. note:: we do not need to add it to ``entryComponents`` in the module as it is not a traversing component.

     We get the links using the ``resource`` service: